 Dante Gabriel Rossetti, poet and artist, married Elizabeth Siddall in St Clements in 1860.

-Today, St Clements forms one Parish with All Saints and both churches are used on a rotating basis.
+Today, St Clements forms one Parish with All Saints and both churches are used on a four monthly rotating basis.

 We offer a warm welcome to all visitors at our Parish Eucharist each Sunday.
 Please come and join us as we celebrate worshipping in the recently renovated and re-ordered church due to the generosity of one of our former parishoners, Barbara Jordan, who was a committed Christian and worshipped regularly in the Old Town until her death in 2006.
 We use Common Worship and describe ourselves as moderately catholic in our worship.